Crush (Jennifer Paige song): Chart performance

-"Crush" was an international hit that peaked at number three on the US Billboard Hot 100, earned a Gold certification from the Recording Industry Association of America, and sold 700,000 by the end of 1998.
+"Crush" was an international hit that peaked at number three on the US Billboard Hot 100, earned a gold certification from the Recording Industry Association of America, and sold 700,000 copies by the end of 1998.
 It reached number one in three countries: Australia (two weeks), Canada (five weeks) and New Zealand (one week).
-In Australia, the song is certified 2× Platinum for more than 140,000 copies shipped, while in New Zealand it is certified Gold for sales of over 5,000.
-In Europe "Crush" reached number four in France and the United Kingdom, going Gold in both countries, and number six in Ireland, the Netherlands and Norway.
+In Australia, the song is certified 2× platinum for more than 140,000 copies shipped, while in New Zealand it is certified gold for sales of over 5,000.
+In Europe, "Crush" reached number four in France and the United Kingdom, going gold in both countries, and number six in Ireland, the Netherlands and Norway.
 It also became a top-ten hit in Austria, Walloon Belgium, Denmark, Hungary and Spain, and it reached the top 20 in Flanders, Germany, Iceland, Sweden and Switzerland.

 Live performances and cover versions

-In August 1998, Paige made her debut TV appearance singing "Crush" on the ABC TV show Live with Regis and Kathie Lee Paige also performed the show live on the Australian prime time TV show Hey Hey It's Saturday where she was presented an award for platinum sales of "Crush" in Australia.
+In August 1998, Paige made her debut TV appearance singing "Crush" on the ABC TV show Live with Regis and Kathie Lee.
+Paige also performed the show live on the Australian prime time TV show Hey Hey It's Saturday where she was presented an award for platinum sales of "Crush" in Australia.
 On September 11, 1998, Paige was featured and performed "Crush" on Top of the Pops, which was performed live.

-In 2013, a cover of the song by Jai Paul was included on the leaked material that was supposed to be his debut album.
-The album was officially released to streaming services in 2019, which still included his version of "Crush."
+This song was later (in Sept 1999) covered by Hong Kong singer Joey Yung, in Cantonese version of Unknown (“未知”).

-In 2016, "Crush" reached number eight on the US Billboard Smooth Jazz Airplay chart as a cover by jazz keyboardist John Novello.
-His version features R&B saxophone artist Gerald Albright on the chorus.
-As of the June 18, 2016, chart, it had spent a total of 19 weeks in the top 30.
-"Crush" peaked at number five on the Smooth Jazz chart the week of May 24, 2016.
-This cover version reached number two on America's Smooth Jazz top 20 airplay chart the week of May 28, 2016.
+In 2016, a cover of "Crush" by jazz keyboardist John Novello featuring R&B saxophonist Gerald Albright on the chorus reached number eight on the US Billboard Smooth Jazz Airplay chart.
+It entered at number 45 on the Smooth Jazz chart the week of January 26, 2016.
+As of the March 26, 2016 chart, it had spent a total of 7 weeks in the top 30.

+A cover of "Crush" also appears on Jai Paul's album "Leak 04-13 (Bait Ones)", released in 2019.

+In 2025, singer-songwriter Katy Perry performed a medley of the song with her song "Crush" as part of her the Lifetimes Tour.